What Is a Flex Room, And Is It a Must-Have for Buyers?

 Garage living rooms

-The garage serves as a second family room in some houses seeking flex space.
-Experts see a trend of garage conversions into lifestyle spaces as homeowners turn the garage into a place to hang out, watch movies, play video games, and socialize.
+The garage serves as a second family room in some homes.
+Experts see a trend of garage conversions, where homeowners turn it into a place to hang out, watch movies, play video games, and socialize.

 Food prep pantry

-Today’s kitchen is working harder than ever as people seek creative ways to make it a hub for working, playing, cooking, and entertaining.
+Today’s kitchens are working harder than ever as people seek creative ways to make them a hub for working, playing, cooking, and entertaining.
 In large pantries, people are also creating food prep areas.

 “Everybody wants their kitchen to look great.
 You might consider turning part of a large pantry into a secondary, messy kitchen where the food prep happens,” Duffus explains.